GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ### AWS S3 Import to GCS for Non Structured Data

-This PoC can be used to inspect large scale contents stored in AWS S3 bucket from GCP using DLP and Dataflow.
-In highlevel it works as follows:
+This PoC can be used to inspect large scale stuructured and unstructured data (CSV, txt extensions) stored in AWS S3 bucket.
+It uses Dataflow S3 connector to integrate with S3 bucket passed as a parameter, call DLP Inspect API to inspect data specified in DLP inspect template and store the inspectino result in BigQuery.
 ### How it works?
 1. Build and Run the pipline in a GCS project using Dataflow.
 Please ensure you have enabled DLP and DF apis before executing.
 Also please create the gcs bucket as required from the gradle run command below. e.g: path of the bucket to store inspected files.
-DLP deid and inspect template.
+DLP inspect template.

 2. This PoC provides ability to scale horizontally (numofWorkers and numOfMaxWorkers) to meet large number of inspection requests.
-It process the files in parallel.
+It processes the files in parallel.
 If a file is large, it offsets the file by batchSize to process the contents in parallel using Datadlow's Split DoFn features (batchSize=524200) and delimeter character ("\n").

 3. PoC has been tested with 100 concurrent workers with unlimited DLP quotas.
 It was successfully able to process contents around 20GB/minute rate.